rotiadi/ArtVision/readme.md

 ## POST

 **Authorization**
- Token (that its generated on login - see /auth/login).
+ token from cookien(that its generated on login - see /auth/login).
 Is mandatory.

 **Body**